Emerging Clergy Cohort

 At a time when there are deep divisions in so many areas of life, it is critical to have leaders with relationships across all faiths and life stances, and who are trained to share their understandings and their relationships with their congregations.

-Tri-Faith Initiative is pleased to announce the first cohort of the Emerging Clergy Seminar to Advance Interfaith Relationships and Understanding.
-In 2023-2024, the cohort of 14 emerging leaders across diverse faith and religious traditions are meeting together and developing relationships built over time with trust.
+Tri-Faith Initiative is pleased to announce the second cohort of the Emerging Clergy Seminar to Advance Interfaith Relationships and Understanding.
+The theme for 2025 is “Creative Fabulations in World-Making: Solidarity Across Difference.”
+In 2025, the cohort of 10 emerging leaders across diverse faith and religious traditions are meeting together and developing relationships built over time with trust.
 The goal of this cohort is to equip these emerging leaders with learning and skill, and the ability to bring these relationships home to their communities.
+Cohort members and co-directors include religious identities such as Judaism, Christianity (Catholic and Protestant denominations), Islam, Buddhism, Spiritual, Multifaith, and Humanist.

 THE EMERGING CLERGY COHORT DIRECTORS: